Have you ever been to a specialist because you felt a pain somewhere and the results came back negative?

 1. Head pain

 According to Doctor Christina Peterson, headache is commonly caused by extreme stress.
-When we are stressed or anxious, we usually think too much that result to head pain.
+When we are stressed or anxious, we usually think too much which results in head pain.

 To relieve this pain, it is best to identify your stressors and avoid them.
 Moreover, engaging yourself in hobbies, meditation, reading, and exercising are some of the best ways to alleviate stress.